Code quality¶

 11 | C |

-No D/E/F rated functions.
-The v2.3.2 refactor reduced dekube-engine's worst CC from 18 to 16; v3.0 moved several C-rated functions out of the core into distribution extensions (SimpleWorkloadProvider, _write_caddy_host_block, HAProxyRewriter).
-The remaining C-rated functions are natural dispatchers (if/elif chains, type switches) or sequential steps — splitting them would move complexity without improving readability.
+No D/E/F rated functions. dekube-manager's _read_yaml_config dropped from D(23) to C(11) after replacing the hand-rolled YAML parser with pyyaml.
+The remaining C-rated functions are natural dispatchers or sequential steps where splitting would move complexity without improving readability.

 Average complexity & maintainability¶